MisterNo0ne/PythonGroupTwoA2Prog/README.md

 ## Development

 ### Roles
-Micah: player.py and obstacle.py and all of their class functions, as well as keyPress system and gameState transition
+Micah: player.py and obstacle.py and all of their class functions, as well as keyPress system and gameState transition.
+Also made the map/island.

-Zack: ghoul image, enemy.py, mapDisplay() and the damage calculator, as well as the basics of the element system
+Zack: enemy images, attack sprites,  enemy.py, mapDisplay() and the damage calculator, as well as the element and status effect system.

 Eddie: item.py, npc.py, and a basic dialogue file that npc can access

-Maksim: Images and animation and basic functionality of data folder
+Maksim: Images and animation, npcs, bosses, and basic functionality of data folder

 ### [Source Code](https://github.com/MisterNo0ne/PythonGroupTwoA2Prog/tree/main/mainThing)